Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

 \subsection{Track reconstruction and electron identification efficiency}

-Before removing the $\rm HDE$ background, the non-photonic electron sample needs to be corrected for overall efficiency of trigger, track reconstruction and electron identification.
-The combined detector acceptance and tracking efficiency is studied based on the embedded events of single electrons.
-The $\nse$ cut efficiency is calculated based on the Gaussian fit to the pure electron sample, as described in Sec.~\ref{sec:purity}.
+Before removing the $\rm HDE$ background, the non-photonic electron sample needs to be corrected for the overall efficiency [$\epsilon_{\rm total}$ in Eq. (\ref{eq:NPEyield})] of triggering, tracking reconstruction and electron identification.
+This overall efficiency is studied with a combination of data-driven approaches and utilization of the embedded events of single electrons.
+The combined detector acceptance and tracking efficiency is studied based on the embedded events of single electrons, which is about 69\% at low $\pt$ and 70\% at high $\pt$.
+The $\nse$ cut efficiency is calculated based on the Gaussian fit to the pure electron sample, as described in Sec.~\ref{sec:purity}, which decreases with $\pt$ and is about 55\%-50\%.
 The BEMC particle identification (PID) and trigger efficiencies are studied in embedded events with GEANT simulated BEMC responses to electrons.
-The BEMC PID efficiency is evaluated by taking the ratio of electrons with and without the BEMC selection.
-The trigger efficiency is obtained by requiring the offline ADC value of the most energetic tower in a BEMC cluster, which was matched to an electron track, to be larger than the threshold.
-Figure~\ref{Fig:Efficiency} shows the overall single electron efficiency as a function of $\pt$ for HT0- and HT2-triggered electrons.
-The efficiency is about 10$-$30\% and increases with $\pt$.
-The solid points are used to correct the non-photonic electrons.
+The BEMC PID efficiency is evaluated by taking the ratio of electrons with and without the BEMC selection, and is roughly 79\%.
+The trigger efficiency is obtained by requiring the offline ADC value of the most energetic tower in a BEMC cluster, matched to an electron track, to be larger than the threshold, and about 35\% at low $\pt$ and increases to about 99\% at $\pt\sim$ 10 GeV/c.
+Figure~\ref{Fig:Efficiency} shows the overall efficiency as a function of $\pt$ for HT0- and HT2-triggered electrons.
+It is about 10$-$30\% and increases with $\pt$.
+The solid points are used in this analysis, while the open points are only for comparison purpose.